MarkEdmondson1234/markedmondson.me-hugo/content/post/2018-05-02-r-on-kubernetes-serverless-shiny-r-apis-and-scheduled-scripts.md

 #### Creating an executable R Dockerfile

-This is an example Dockerfile that installs dependcies and R packages, loads a local configuration file then runs a custom function when it is called upon by the cronJob:
+This is an example Dockerfile that installs dependencies and R packages, loads a local configuration file then runs a custom function when it is called upon by the cronJob:

 ```
 FROM rocker/verse